crowphp/crow/Readme.md

 $ pecl install swoole
 ```

-Run the following command in a new PHP project:
+Installation of CrowPHP via composer, the following command will install the framework and all of its dependencies with it.

 ```
 composer install crowphp/crow
 ```

-### Usage
+### Hello world microservice using CrowPHP

 ```php
 <?php